 The John L. Alford Case Library collection is also available through The Case Centre (www.thecasecentre.org).

-If you’d like to know more about our case library or would like assistance with a search, please get in touch.
+If you’d like to know more about our case library or have ideas for potential cases, please get in touch.